ammaraskar/eslint-injected-proptypes/README.md

-# Prevent missing propTypes in React components (without injected false positives) (non-injected-prop-types)
+# Prevent missing propTypes in React components (non-injected-prop-types)

 This rule ensures that all your React components have propTypes set for all of their used properties.
 However, it ignores common injected properties such as those introduced by Redux's `mapDispatchToProps` and